WOMEN AFAR OFF (1990)

 Magdalene goes to the tomb, in a “garden” where the stone blocking the entrance had been rolled back.
 There was no body within.
 A man comes up behind her and asks why she is crying.
 It was early in the day and she cannot see him well.
 Taking him for the garden keeper, she asked where the body had been laid.
 He said “Mary” and she knew him to be Christ.
 He said “don’t hold on to me”.

-DIRECTORSiân Hopkins, BA Dance Programme Leader at Middlesex University, is a performer, creator and teacher.
-She was principal artist and rehearsal director for Moving Visions Dance Theatre (2006-2018), and has danced with Inland Pacific Ballet in California, Peter McCoy Dance Company in Munich and various other projects and independent artists near and far.
-Siân has taught at dance institutions around the UK as well as in Japan, SIngapore, Vietnam and Canada.
-She is currently Contemporary Lead Lecturer for the ISTD.
-Choreographic commissions include site-specific and cathedral-based projects, Cantata Dramatica's choral dramatisations and collaborative screendance and theatre productions.REPERTOIRE RESTAGING
+REPERTOIRE DIRECTORSiân Hopkins, BA Dance Programme Leader at Middlesex University, is a performer, creator and teacher.
+She was principal artist and rehearsal director for Ross McKim's Moving Visions Dance Theatre (2006-2018), and has danced with Inland Pacific Ballet in California, Peter McCoy Dance Company in Munich and various other projects and independent artists near and far.
+Siân has taught at dance institutions around the UK as well as in Japan, Singapore, Vietnam and Canada.
+Choreographic commissions include site-specific and cathedral-based projects, and Cantata Dramatica's choral dramatisations.
+Siân co-founded Kamavera Dance Theatre in 2019 with musician and composer Tom Kirkpatrick, creating collaborative screendance and theatre productions.REPERTOIRE RESTAGING

 – adapting existing work

 Costumes have been chosen by Aylin Altinelli to reflect the original Moving Visions Dance Theatre style.
-Lighting has been designed my Mikkel Svak who has worked on many performances of McKim's choreographies, reflecting and enhancing how we interpret this piece would be staged in a theatre.
+Lighting has been designed my Mikkel Svak who has worked on many performances of McKim's choreographies, reflecting and enhancing how we interpret this piece in a theatre.
 The original location for many of the Moving Visions works was cathedrals and other sacred spaces, including outdoor locations.
 Therefore, lighting was always minimal and often relied on natural lighting available at each location.

 'Women Afar Off: Part One' (2019)